/users/1d3b1256-b887-4faa-b635-92cc91249761/ratecard/image-2024-02-11t010740.998.png)

 June 16, 2025

-Black drum are the heavyweights of Tampa Bay, typically running 5-30 pounds but capable of hitting 90+ pounds.
-These gray-black bruisers love shallow muddy flats and oyster beds where they cruise around crushing shellfish with their powerful jaws.
-You'll hear them before you see them - they make distinctive drumming sounds, especially during spring spawning season when they school up in big numbers.
-That's prime time for bowfishing since they're easier to spot and less scattered.
-What makes them fun targets is their size and the solid fight they put up.
-Smaller ones under 15 pounds make great table fare with flaky white meat, but the big boys get tough and stringy.
-Pro tip: look for them tailing in super shallow water during incoming tides around oyster bars - that's when they're most vulnerable to a good shot.
+Black drum are the heavyweights of Tampa Bay's shallow waters, ranging from 5-30 pounds with some giants hitting 90+ pounds.
+These gray-black bruisers love oyster bars, muddy flats, and creek mouths where they crush shellfish with powerful jaws.
+You'll hear them before you see them - they make drumming sounds that earned their name.
+Spring spawning season is prime time when they school up in shallow water.
+What makes them fun to target is their bulldogging fight and the challenge of getting close enough for a clean shot.
+They're curious fish that will cruise right up to the boat.
+Pro tip: look for them tailing in super shallow water during incoming tides around oyster beds - that's when you'll get your best opportunities.

 %2F%2Fusers%2F1d3b1256-b887-4faa-b635-92cc91249761%2Fvehicle_picture%2Ffullsizerender.jpeg&w=1200&q=75)